Agentic Coding Data Dump

 Parallelism and Git Worktrees

 Git has a built-in feature that has become very popular.
-Worktrees allow you to check out multiple branches from the same repository into separate directories simultaneously.
-This allows coding agents to work on features without stepping over each other.
-That's how Vibe Kanban / Cursor Agents works under the hood.
+Worktrees let you check out multiple branches from the same repository into separate directories simultaneously, so coding agents can work on features without stepping over each other.
+That's how Vibe Kanban and Cursor Agents work under the hood.
 Although promising, agents still need a tight feedback loop such as local dev servers and tests, which is not always trivial when running multiple agents from one machine.
 I attempted to solve this by building my own SDLC tool over a weekend called haflow.

 Closing Notes

-Much of what I know comes from watching from watching the best, playing around and just being curious, so go out there and get your hands dirty, run a ralph loop, write your own agent, and try tools but keep your setup simple and manageable and burn all your tokens!
+Much of what I know comes from learning from the community and just being curious, so go out there and get your hands dirty!
+Run a ralph loop, write your own agent, and try new tools — but keep your setup simple and manageable, and burn all your tokens!

-- Tracer bullets: Small pieces of functionality built end-to-end to validate that what you are going to do on a large scale is even possible with your approach, read more about it here!
+- Tracer bullets: Small pieces of functionality built end-to-end to validate that what you plan to do on a large scale is even possible with your approach.
+Read more about it here!

 - MCP Bloat: MCPs can bloat the context window with unnecessary tokens.
-In some cases, it could be beneficial to create in-house project tools for querying data instead of relying on a prebuilt holistic MCP solution.
+In some cases, it's better to create in-house project tools for querying data instead of relying on a prebuilt holistic MCP solution.
 Example: a custom

 - Communication: There is a lot to learn about how we communicate with LLMs from classic technical programming books.
 Open one up!

-- Learning tests is code you write not to build a feature, but to prove how an external system behaves.
-When working with closed source APIs/Tools/Binaries you can ask the agent to create a test to confirm behavior, interfaces can change so checking and committing these tests in your CI could be beneficial for critical third party dependencies.
+- Learning tests: Code you write not to build a feature, but to prove how an external system behaves.
+When working with closed-source APIs, tools, or binaries, you can ask the agent to create a test to confirm behavior.
+Interfaces can change, so checking and committing these tests in your CI can be beneficial for critical third-party dependencies.

-- Propagating assumptions created during research will propagate through planning and implementation stages.
+- Propagating assumptions: Assumptions created during research propagate through planning and implementation.
 A wrong assumption discovered at implementation forces you to redo everything upstream.
 Learning tests catch these early, when the cost of being wrong is cheap.

 Link dump: